crate/cloud-tutorials/docs/sign-up.rst

 Sign in
 =======

-Once you're signed in, you should be redirected to the `Cloud Console`_:
+Once you're signed in, you should be redirected to the CrateDB Cloud Console:

 .. image:: _assets/img/cloud-first-loginv2.png
+   :alt: Cloud Console without subscription

 There's nothing here yet.